Children's Hospital is part of the UPMC family.

 Children's Hospital is ranked One of America's Best Children's Hospitals.

 Wilson's disease occurs in one out of every 30,000 people.
 In most cases, it is inherited.
-A person must get two malfunctioning genes – one from each parent – in order to develop the disease.
+A pediatric patient with Wilson's disease must have two malfunctioning genes – one from each parent – in order to develop the disease.
 People with only one malfunctioning gene will never have symptoms and do not need treatment.
 However, they can pass the disease on to their children.